mozilla/pontoon/README.md

 Local settings
 --------------

-Django local settings file is located at `/pontoon/settings/local.py`.
+Django local settings file should be stored at `/pontoon/settings/local.py`.
+Copy contents from `/pontoon/settings/local.py-dist`.
  * `SITE_URL`: required for BrowserID, set if different from `http://127.0.0.1:8000`.
  * `SESSION_COOKIE_SECURE = False`: uncomment if running a local development install without HTTPS to disable HTTPS-only cookies.
  * `MICROSOFT_TRANSLATOR_API_KEY`: set to a valid [Microsoft Translator API key][bdc] to use machine translation.